 The dream of starting a small farm began when Nicole and her husband, Eduardo, purchased a small 2 acre plot of land and 100 year old home, in 2017.
 With corrals and a chicken coop already in place, they knew they'd want to start raising some livestock as soon as possible!
 In the fall of 2017, Nicole started planning their first kitchen garden.
 Turning an unused side yard into a full-fledged vegetable, herb and flower garden was no easy task, but so rewarding; and Nicole realized how much she loved working with the soil, the plants and the seasons.

 As time went by, new animals were added to the farm, food was grown and enjoyed, some crops failed, gophers got the best of many things in the garden, lambs were born, chicks were hatched, piggies joined us, and dreams of what this place could offer our community began to drift around in the heads of Nicole and Eduardo.

-In the fall of 2018, Nicole started discussing ideas of starting a small CSA program and market garden with her sister, Kala.
-Although this part of California is an agricultural hot-spot, so much of it is done on a massive scale.
+In the fall of 2018, Nicole started discussing ideas of starting a small CSA program and market garden with Eduardo and also her sister, Kala.
+Providing food for not only themselves, but their community started becoming a reality as they began to discuss ideas, plans and dreams.
 They believed that starting a smaller scale, ecologically responsible farm would be of great interest to their community, friends and family!